Stoned1337/Wolf/README.md

 # Wolf

+# THIS IS A DEVELOPMENT BRANCH WHERE I AM REMAKING THE TOOLS TO BE BETTER AND ACTUALLY WORK
+# DO NOT USE THIS UNLESS YOU KNOW WHAT YOU ARE DOING AS I WON'T PROVIDE COMPILED BUILDS HERE

 Wolf is a collection of tools that allow you to edit content for [Yu-Gi-Oh!
 Legacy of the Duelist!](http://store.steampowered.com/app/480650/YuGiOh_Legacy_of_the_Duelist/) on PC.